01mf02/gedenkt.at/blog/_posts/2015-01-05-cfghaskell.md

 ["a","aa","aaa","aaaa","aaaaa","aaaaaa","aaaaaaa","aaaaaaaa","aaaaaaaaa","aaaaaaaaaa", ...]
 ~~~

 Oh noes!
-We have only strings which start with 'a', our second production rule of variable Z is never considered!
-Thinking more about it, that sounds reasonable, because Haskell does not pick production rules at random, but it will start with the first one and try to generate all possible words for it.
+We have only strings which start with 'a', thus our second production rule of variable Z is never considered!
+Thinking more about it, that sounds reasonable, because Haskell does not pick production rules at random, but it will start with the first rule and try to generate all possible words for it before continuing with the second rule.
 However, as you can already generate an infinite amount of words with the first production rule, it never gets to the second rule.
 How to fix this?

 Looking for the answer, I stumbled upon [a post on stackoverflow](http://stackoverflow.com/a/20719886) by Petr Pudlák, which pointed me to the Omega monad: This seems to be a drop-in replacement for the list monad, which I implicitly used for obtaining nondeterminism.
 Basically, what the Omega monad does it that when you pick a production rule, it will vary the actually chosen production rule such that all production rules are eventually evaluated.
 The nice thing about this monad is that we do not really have to change a lot of our code to benefit from it: